Paxicoo/minesfinder/README.md

 To install Mines Finder, follow these steps:

-1. Clone the repository to your local machine using the following command: git clone https://github.com/your-username/mines-finder.git
+1. Clone the repository to your local machine using the following command: git clone https://github.com/Paxicoo/minesfinder.git
 2. Open the project in your Java IDE of choice.
 3. Build and run the project.

 ## Credits

-Mines Finder was developed by [Your Name] for a Software Engineering class at [Your University].
+Mines Finder was developed by Francisco Rosa for a Software Engineering class at Polytechnic Institute of Leiria.

-## License

-Mines Finder is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for details.